KQED News StaffKQED News Staff

 Holly Kernan is KQED's Chief Content Officer.
 Kernan's multimedia and multi-platform content portfolio include news, arts, science, television and radio programming, and education.
 At the heart of Kernan's role is ensuring that KQED provides the highest quality and most trusted original production, programming and coverage to audiences on radio, television, online, and mobile and social platforms.
 Holly returned to KQED as Executive Editor, News in 2014 after more than a decade as KALW's news and public affairs director.
 During that time she was the architect of the award-winning Public Interest Reporting Project.
 She built the KALW newsroom from scratch, including a community training program.
 Holly has had a long career as an award-winning journalist, television and radio host, an executive producer and an editor.
 Kernan also launched a journalism-training program at Mills College, where she taught public interest reporting classes.
 Additionally, she taught advanced watchdog and documentary reporting at the University of California at Berkeley Graduate School of Journalism.

-Isabeth "Isa" Mendoza is the Engagement Producer for KQED's slate of podcasts.
+Isabeth "Isa" Mendoza is a former Engagement Producer for KQED's slate of podcasts.
 Isabeth is a bilingual audio journalist from Southeast Los Angeles and her interests are in wellness, social justice, lifestyle, arts and culture.
 Previously, she worked on Truth Be Told and as a freelancer for NPR’s Weekend Edition, Roxane Gay and Tressie McMillan Cottom’s Hear to Slay, KCRW's Bodies, and Feeling My Flo podcast.
 Isabeth is an NPR Next Generation Radio alum, an IWMF Gwen Ifill Fellow, and a previous NPR National Desk intern.
 She holds a Master’s in Public Health from Emory University and a Bachelor of Arts from UC Berkeley.

 Reporter and Producer

-Joe Fitzgerald Rodriguez is a reporter and digital producer for KQED covering housing.
+Joe Fitzgerald Rodriguez is a reporter and digital producer for KQED covering politics.
 Joe most recently wrote for the San Francisco Examiner as a political columnist covering The City.
 He was raised in San Francisco and has spent his reporting career in his beloved, foggy, city by the bay.
 Joe was 12-years-old when he conducted his first interview in journalism, grilling former San Francisco Mayor Willie Brown for the Marina Middle School newspaper, The Penguin Press, and he continues to report on the San Francisco Bay Area to this day.

 Julie Chang is a reporter and producer (and occasional anchor) with the radio and digital teams at KQED.
 Before KQED, she worked at WAMU 88.5 in Washington D.C. and 89.3 KPCC in Los Angeles County.
 Her work has been featured on NPR’s Morning Edition and All Things Considered, Here & Now, the New York Times, and more.
 Julie graduated from UC Berkeley’s Graduate School of Journalism.
 She previously taught English at Pasadena City College, Fullerton College and Cal Poly Pomona.
 Julie earned her M.A. in English from Cal Poly Pomona and her B.A. in English from UCI with a minor in criminology.